ShreyasNaik1/TrueID/README.md

 # trueid

 1. The google extension is found in the Google Extension folder.
 ContentScript.js is crossbrowser-compatible.
-2. index.html in the Index folder is the dummy page for our demo, at http://trueid.surge.sh/
+2. index.html in the Demo Site folder is the dummy page for our demo, at http://trueid.surge.sh/
-3. The mid folder is where the middle layer (the proxy server for the application) is located.
+3. The API Server folder is where the middle layer (the proxy server for the application) is located.

 ## Problem Statement